Questions swirl after small Montana firm lands Puerto Rico power contract

 The deal surpassed a six-month contract worth $240 million to Fluor Corp. from the Army Corps of Engineers to help bring power back to the island and a $35.1 million contract to Weston Solutions to provide two generators for temporary power to the city of San Juan.

 The arrangement has raised a few eyebrows among Democrats given that Whitefish only had two employees the day Hurricane Maria hit.
 Already, Whitefish has scaled up to 300 employees in Puerto Rico -- and it says 700 more are on the way.
-Such quick growth is a typical among utility firms when they are awarded large contracts.
+Such quick growth is typical among utility firms when they are awarded large contracts.

 On Tuesday, both a House and a Senate committee called for a review into the Whitefish contract.